LidAlmeida/LidAlmeida/README.md

 ### Hi there 🐱‍👤

 - 🌱 I'm a biologist with M.Sc in Ecology and Evolution.
-Throughout my career as a scientist, I have used data to answer complex questions and communicate my findings.
+As a scientist, I used data to answer complex questions and                communicate findings.
 - 👩🏻‍🔬 I'm an observant, curious, lifelong learner, moved by challenges and now embracing a career in data science.
 - 👩🏻‍💻 I’m currently learning about: